Pik-4/HsMod/ReadMe.md

 36. Allow auto-reporting of opponents; when auto-reporting of opponents is enabled, game logs can be generated automatically
 37. Support analog unplugging (requires shortcut keys to be enabled)
 38. Supports one-click autodecomposition of fully decomposed decks (requires shortcut key enabled).
-39. Support removing `new`` ``cards` with one click `!` (need to turn on the shortcut key, may need to re-enter the collection, mercenaries may not work after restarting)
+39. Support removing `new!` with one click (need to turn on the shortcut key, may need to re-enter the collection, mercenaries may not work after restarting)
 40. Support modifying the skin information of Matchmaking Hero Skin, Tavern Hero Skin, Finale Effect, Matchmaking Panel, Tavern Panel, Lucky Coin and so on.
 (Need to configure `HsSkins.cfg`, or modify it in settings, update in the matchup needs to simulate unplugging after pressing `F4` to save)
 41. Support modifying card backs (automatically take effect in the game)
 42. Support mercenary random skins, forced diamond skins, etc.